Keberdle/project_sql/README.md

 ## TODO
-* check country "Taiwan*"
-* CREATE NEW TABLE - t_vasek_keberdle_projekt_SQL_final
+Countries without extend data (has only confirmed) :
+* Diamond Princess
-  * keys: country, date
+* Kosovo
-* main variables:(@NOTE: nejsou v zadání imlicitně vyžadována)
-  * počty nakažených
+* MS Zaandam
-  * počty provedených testů
+* Taiwan*
-  * počet obyvatel daného státu ( pozor kde jsou ty provincie!)
-* add other variables
+* Timor-Leste
+* West Bank and Gaza

+**It is Problem?!**
+It has 422650 confirmed from 165516996 total.
+It is 0.26% of all data.

 ## HOW TO DO
+For all variable

-* find best table as source of variable
+* find best table as source (table) of variable
-* write finded data for control
 * create column with same datatype
 * insert values
   * by [INSERT  - SELECT] (https://mariadb.com/kb/en/insert-select/) to my table
   * by *UPDATE t_vasek_keberdle_projekt_SQL_final tvkpSf LEFT JOIN*
 * check for empty values and compare with handy search in table for control

 ## GOAL
 Výstupem by měla být tabulka na databázi, ze které se požadovaná data dají získat jedním selectem.
 Tabulku pojmenujte **t_{jméno}_{příjmení}_projekt_SQL_final**

 ## Description
 #### tests_performed